Dr ALVY RAY SMITH - CURRICULUM VITÆ

 Computer Power for Film and Flight

-Supercomputers, Hearings before the Committee on Science and Technology, US House of Representatives, 98th Congress, No 47, US Government Printing Office, Nov 15-16, 1983, 242-246.
+Supercomputers, hearings before the Committee on Science and Technology, US House of Representatives, 98th Congress, No 47, US Government Printing Office, Nov 15-16, 1983, 242-246.
 Reprinted in Telematics and Informatics, Vol 2, No 4, 1985, 293-398

 1983a